PrefectHQ/prefect/docs/cloud/rate-limits.md

 - 400 requests per minute for Free accounts
 - 2,000 requests per minute for Pro accounts

-The Prefect Cloud API will return a `429` response with an appropriate `Retry-After` header if this limit is triggered.
+These endpoints will return a `429` response with an appropriate `Retry-After` header if this limit is triggered.

 The `logs` endpoint is limited to:

 - 700 logs per minute for Free accounts
 - 10,000 logs per minute for Pro accounts

-The Prefect Cloud API will return a `429` response if this limit is triggered.
+The endpoint will return a `429` response if this limit is triggered.

 ## Metadata retention period